-The Company leases office and manufacturing facilities under non-cancellable operating leases expiring at various dates through July 2027.
+The Company leases office and manufacturing facilities under non-cancellable operating leases expiring at various dates through April 2028.
 The Company's lease agreements do not contain any material terms and conditions of residual value guarantees or material restrictive covenants.
+The Company adopted ASU 2016-02, Leases (Topic 842) using the modified retrospective method on January 1, 2022.